 The court expects that the parties will consider and confer with one another in relation to specific categories of documents that are sought.
 If agreement cannot be reached, parties may apply to the court for a ruling on relevant categories.

 If the parties intend to give electronic discovery, it is expected that they confer and reach agreement on a suitable protocol setting out the format of digital files that are to be provided, including metadata.

 Pre-action discovery is generally available on application, subject always to the court's discretion.
 A party against whom pre-action disclosure is sought is generally entitled to their costs of the application and of the search and production required to be undertaken to respond to any order made.

 However, because the question of relevance is tested against the pleaded cases of the parties, it is more usual for discovery and inspection to take place after the close of pleadings.
 While it is possible to apply for early discovery, this is reserved for exceptional cases where a particular need is shown.
 It is also likely that an application for early discovery will only be successful if the application is confined to a well-defined category of documents.

-In all courts in Australia, a document that is the subject of a privilege from production is discoverable and must be listed.
+In all courts in Australia, a document that is the subject of a privilege is discoverable and must be listed.
 However, a privileged document may be withheld from inspection.